Our Approach to Education

 How does it work in practice?

 The role of the staff is to support and to navigate, to advise and encourage, while the responsibility for learning remains firmly with the student.
-It follows that the student’s intention is a key factor in their education and it is important that this intention is clear and as fully formed as possible.

 It is important to engage in this education freely and without the weight of prior understandings.
 It is also important to engage with all aspects of a given course, not with just a part.
-With an open and receptive attitude there is literally no limit to what can be received.
+With an open and receptive attitude there is no limit to what can be received.

 Study is of wisdom texts, drawn from different traditions, which focus on self knowledge, the unity of being and related themes.
 Conversation between participants is an important aspect of study, and all formal study is held in the round.